New Haven native, military employee voices concern over transgender ban

 NEW HAVEN, Conn.
 (WTNH)– A New Haven native and employee of the U.S. Military is voicing her opinion on a change in military policy proposed by President Donald Trump.

-Alexandra Chandler, a member of the nation’s intelligence community since 2004, has strong opinions on President Trump’s plan not to allow transgender people to serve.
+Alexandra Chandler, an employee of the nation’s intelligence community since 2004, has strong opinions on President Trump’s plan not to allow transgender people to serve.

 Related: Trump’s military transgender ban prompts LGBT outrage